Bornean ferret badger: Kinabalu National Park

-There is no conservation plan specifically for the Bornean ferret badger in Kinabalu National Park, however it benefits from the park's UNESCO World Heritage status.
+There is no conservation plan specifically for the Bornean ferret badger in Kinabalu National Park; however, it benefits from the park's UNESCO World Heritage status.
 Under the World Heritage Convention (1975), Malaysia has committed to "do all they can with their own resources to protect their World Heritage properties".
 Legislation protecting Kinabalu National Park was established under the Parks Enactment of 1984 and Amendment of 2007.
 This resulted in Kinabalu National Park becoming a protected area, which is beneficial to the conservation efforts of the Bornean ferret badger.
 Kinabalu National Park is described as an "island in a sea of agriculture and developments".
 Given slash and burn agriculture and human encroachment are major threats to the Bornean ferret badger's population and distribution range, the protected status of Kinabalu National Park is significant to conservation efforts.

 Crocker Range National Park

 Crocker Range National Park falls within the distribution range of the Bornean ferret badger and plays an important role in its conservation.
 The park's "national park" status provides protection to the flora and fauna within it, including the Bornean ferret badger.
 This has and continues to limit the impacts of human encroachment on the Bornean ferret badger's habitat.
-This is significant to the conservation efforts of the Bornean ferret badger, as Crocker Range National Park is surrounded by numerous settlements of the Kadazan-Dusun and Murut communities, which have moderately fast-growing populations that practice slash and burn agriculture.
+This is significant to the conservation efforts of the Bornean ferret badger, as Crocker Range National Park is surrounded by numerous settlements of the Kadazan-Dusun and Murut people, which have moderately fast-growing populations that practice slash and burn agriculture.

 Conservation priorities

-The Bornean ferret badger is believed to only inhabit Kinabalu National Park and Crocker Range National Park, meaning all conservation efforts should be focused in this region according to the IUCN.
-The IUCN believes that population surveys are required in north-eastern Sarawak and north Kalimantan to look for additional populations that may require conservation efforts.
+The Bornean ferret badger is thought to only inhabit Kinabalu National Park and Crocker Range National Park, meaning all conservation efforts should be focused in this region according to the IUCN.

 Currently, the most significant conservation project that will benefit the Bornean ferret badger population is the Kinabalu Ecolinc Project.
 This project will restore the ecological linkage between the two fully protected areas of Kinabalu National Park and Crocker Range National Park.
 These are the sites of the only two known Bornean ferret badger populations and an ecological link between the populations would improve the conservation status of the species.
 "However, it is unknown if such a linkage is feasible, or if the land between the two national parks is too fragmented and degraded to be used habitually by the species."

 Another conservation priority for the Bornean ferret badger is the establishment of a formal buffer zone with clearly specified land-use restrictions around Kinabalu National Park.
 This would reduce the impacts of human encroachment on the Bornean ferret badger's habitat, which has experienced significant losses of forest cover in the area surrounding Kinabalu National Park.